In this post I am going to show you exactly which mistakes police officers can make when instituting a DUI checkpoint.

 Notice of the checkpoint including the date and time can be found on law enforcement websites, television and radio news stations, and in your local newspaper or town website.

-Other issues that can be raised in a DUI Checkpoint prosecution can include:
+Other Issues that can be Raised in a DUI Checkpoint

 - What were the identities of the persons arrested for DUI?
 Were all or substantially all defendants of a certain race, ethnicity, age or appearance?